edouardbout/projet_cyber_brest/docs/context/adsimulator-explanation.md

 3. The tool:
    - Generates the graph
    - Loads it into Neo4j
-4. Analyze using:
+4. Analyze the environment using:
    - Cypher queries
-   - Graph-based tools (e.g., BloodHound-like analysis)
+   - Graph-based tools (e.g., BloodHound-style analysis)

 ---